automl/DeepCAVE/docs/converters.rst

 The ``status`` column should contain the status of the trial.
 The following status codes are supported (both upper or lower case):
 SUCCESS, TIMEOUT, MEMORYOUT, CRASHED, ABORTED, NOT_EVALUATED, FAILED, PRUNED, UNKNOWN

-``budget`` is the multi-fidelity budget and can be omitted if not used.
+The ``budget`` column should contain the multi-fidelity budget and can be omitted if not used.
 The same holds for the ``seed`` column, containing the trial seed.

 .. warning::